 - What are the underwriter’s views of the market for IPOs in the company’s industry, whether the company should attempt an offering in the near term, and the biggest risk factors to a successful completion?

-2. Ability to position the company’s story
+2. Ability to position the company’s story and overall deal strategy

 Can the underwriter tell the company’s story in such a way as to get a strong valuation and market reception?